pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 for ephemeral resources.
 Administrators need to be aware of this caveat when designing user restrictions.

-A quota system that limits how many resources a user is allowed to allocate needs to be supported by the resource driver.
+A quota system that limits how much of the underlying resources a user may consume needs to be supported by the resource driver.
 When a user has exhausted their quota, the driver then would refuse to allocate further ResourceClaims.
-Such a quota system cannot be implemented in core Kubernetes because Kubernetes has no information about how much a certain ResourceClaim count against the quota.
+Such a quota system cannot be implemented in core Kubernetes because Kubernetes has no information about how much a certain ResourceClaim would count against the quota.

+What can be limited in Kubernetes itself is the number of ResourceClaims per namespace.
+For this, two new ResourceQuota resource names get added:

+- `resourceclaims` limits the number of ResourceClaim objects in a namespace across all resource class.
+- `<resource-class-name>.resourceclass.node.k8s.io/resourceclaims` limits the
+  number of ResourceClaim objects for the specific resource class.

 #### Usability